Linux Basics

 List sudo

-privileges for current user with
+privileges for the current user.

 sudo -k